 A parent asks oneself, “Did I do something wrong?”
 “Was it medication, vaccines, diet?”
 “Is it hereditary?”
-All valid questions with, so far, no real answers.
-This condition requires more research to determine the causes of autism and hopefully a way to prevent it all together.
+All valid questions with so far, no real answers.
+This condition requires more research to determine the causes of autism and any environmental issues that may aggravate or alleviate the symptoms.
 That is why we choose to champion behind the cause of Autism Research.
-We intend to raise money to help the children & parents of autism, and search for a cure to the condition.
+We intend to raise money to help the children & parents of autism, and Make Strides to Embrace Autism.
 Please help us with this worthy cause.
-The funds we raise will go to the Autism Treatment Network through Children’s Hospital Colorado Foundation.
+Since 2013 we have raised $117,000.
+The funds we raise will go to Children’s Hospital Colorado earmarked for Autism Research.
+You can join our team & raise funds or contribute.
+We invite you to join us on the second Saturday in May (Mother’s Day Weekend) to run with us, we have something for everyone with a half marathon, 5K, a Relay & 1-mile Fun Run.
+We hope to see you!

 Please read this letter of support from Dr. Ann Reynolds of Children’s Hospital.